charlenetolentino/mattsnotes/401-main/reading401-26.md

   - Ember

-2. What’s the difference between a framework and a library?
+2. Who’s the difference between a framework and a library?
   - A framework inverts the control of the program.
-It tells the developer what they need.
+It tells the developer Who they need.
 A library doesn't.
 The programmer calls the library where and when they need it.
   Think of a framwork as the skeleton of a website and a library preforms operations based off the skeleton